 In his will, Vladimir Ilych Lenin requested he be laid to rest in the ground.
 Instead, he was embalmed and interred in a temporary wooden cube designed by architect Alexei Shchusev.
-His body was on display before his funeral, and - while the government planned to bury him, according to them - the Russian people wouldn’t have it.
+His body was on display before his funeral and, while the government said they planned to bury him, the Russian people wouldn’t have it.
 The Russian government allegedly received over 10,000 telegrams from the grieving public asking for the body of great leader to be preserved in some way for the generations to come.

 In response to the public outcry, the permanent mausoleum was commissioned in 1929 to preserve Lenin’s remains for a longer period of time.
 The current mausoleum was unveiled in 1930, again designed by Shchusev.
 Lenin’s body remained here until it was evacuated to Tymen, Siberia (along with his embalmers, who worked to keep it “fresh”), since Moscow was under the threat of Nazi invasion.
 In March of 1945, a Soviet operation codenamed “Object No. 1” moved Lenin’s body back from Siberia to the Moscow mausoleum.

 To continue the preservation of Lenin’s body, a group of special embalmers (originally Ilya Zbarsky and his son Boris Zbarsky) are dedicated to Lenin’s corpse.
 Unfortunately Lenin’s 85-year-old body still has a distinctive “wax-fruit” look to it, despite being warmly lighted to make him appear more lifelike.